How to apply

 Date PhD conferred (dd/mm/yyyy)

 Enter the date that your PhD was conferred.
 You also need to scan and upload a copy of your academic transcript showing when your doctoral degree was conferred (see Supporting Information).
-The Society reserve the right to request original or certified copies of the documents prior to announcing short-listed applicants.
+The Society reserve the right to request original or certified copies of the documents, for example, prior to announcing short-listed applicants.

 Please select from the drop down menu whether you are a New Zealand Citizen or hold/are deemed to hold a New Zealand resident visa.
 If you hold, or are deemed to hold, a New Zealand resident visa, you need to indicate how long you have resided in New Zealand immediately prior to this application.
 Proof of citizenship or residency must be scanned and uploaded to Proposal On-line (see supporting information).
 Original or certified copies of the documents may be requested by the Rutherford Foundation Secretariat.